 Treatment for Seasonal Depression

-The first and most common is light therapy (sometimes referred to as photo-therapy).
-This is when you sit a few feet away from a light box for the first hour after waking up.
+Since SAD comes around annually, there are several different routes you can take to ease symptoms.
+The first and most common is light therapy (phototherapy).
+The practice involves sitting a few feet away from a light box for the first hour you’re awake.

-Though research on light therapy is limited, it’s been found to have positive effects on people who struggle with SAD.
-Admittedly, it can take some time to really start working – anywhere from a few days to a few weeks – and it may cause some side effects.
+Light therapy is supposed to mimic natural light produced by the sun and, in turn, release serotonin into the brain. ⁵ Though research on light therapy is limited, it’s had positive effects on people who struggle with SAD.
+Admittedly, it can take some time to start working (anywhere from a few days to a few weeks) Furthermore, it may cause some side effects.

-If light therapy isn’t enough, you may want to combine it with traditional psychotherapies (sometimes referred to as talk therapies).
-The purpose of these therapies is to identify your cognitive behavior and help you to change negative thought patterns. ⁶
+If light therapy isn’t enough, you may want to combine it with psychotherapy (talk therapy).
+These therapies help to identify your cognitive behavior and help you to change negative thought patterns. ⁶ Psychotherapies are a great way to help you manage stress and cope with various symptoms of SAD.

 - Guided imagery